4h 46m of daylight left

 Peak window

-Current: 2.3 ft @ 15s • 2 mph wind. wave height is okay but not doing the heavy lifting period is strong, adding good push to the sets light wind is keeping things clean
+Current: 2.4 ft @ 13s • 5 mph wind. wave height is okay but not doing the heavy lifting period has some energy but isn't classic groundswell light wind is keeping things clean wind direction is fighting the banks and shape

 Best this week